 If you’re a recently divorced dad, be prepared to see a side of your kids you’ve never seen before.
 Kids who have been through a divorce often act in certain ways.
-As a single dad, you need to know what to watch for-and how to respond.
+As a single dad, you need to know what to watch for and how to respond.
+Co-parenting with an ex-spouse creates a number of challenging situations.
+It can be difficult to know how to handle them in a way that cultivates peace in the family and consistency for the child.

-Here are some common things to look for, from Ken Parker and Van Jones in their book, Every Other Weekend.
+Here are some common difficulties and things to look for, from Ken Parker and Van Jones in their book, Every Other Weekend.

 Second, your child may purposefully break your rules.
 Correct her in love, but also use the opportunity.
 She could be expressing anger.
-Or she maybe testing your love and limits.
+Or she may be testing your love and limits.
 In either case, be firm but gentle.
 Don’t respond in anger, instead talk with her about the way she’s adjusting, what she’s going through, and how you can help.
-Just listening may be all she really needs.
+[Tweet This] Just listening may be all she really needs.

 The third typical response is for a child to complain about someone at the other household-his mother or stepfather.
 You need to be very discerning here.